What Is an Ohio Lottery Bond?

 The Ohio lottery bond functions like most other surety bonds do.
 It constitutes a contractual agreement between three parties.
 Your lottery retailer business is the principal who has to obtain the bond.
 The Ohio Lottery Commission is the obligee, and the surety is the entity that underwrites the bond.

-Questions about Lottery Lotto Bonds
+Questions about Lottery Lotto Bonds in Ohio

 Who needs to obtain an Ohio lottery bond?